 - White-throated sparrows

 Hulled sunflower seeds naturally have an oilier surface than seeds in the shell, and can begin to spoil more quickly in very hot temperatures.
-The oil can also accumulate on feeders more quickly, necessitating regular checks to ensure the seed is flowing freely to feeding ports.
+The oil can also accumulate on feeders, necessitating regular checks to ensure the seed is flowing freely to feeding ports and has not become clumped or sticky.
 More frequent cleanings may also be necessary for feeders where hulled seeds are offered exclusively.

-Hulled sunflower seeds are a nutritious, convenient food to offer birds, and can make bird feeding easier for backyard birders who prefer low-maintenance foods for birds that do not leave piles of discarded hulls behind.
-Preferred by dozens of bird species, birders who discover the ease of feeding sunflower hearts will also soon come to prefer these seeds.
+Hulled sunflower seeds are a nutritious, convenient food to offer birds, and can make bird feeding easier for birders who prefer low-maintenance foods for birds that do not leave piles of discarded hulls behind.
+Just as hulled sunflower seeds are preferred by dozens of bird species, birders who discover the ease of feeding sunflower hearts will also soon come to prefer these seeds.